-- · Lock windows. - Close all doors. - Tell friends and neighbors where you are going. - If you are evacuating locally, get to your shelter location within a few hours of the order. - If you are going to a host home, go there now. - Be aware of your evacuation time range.
+- Lock windows. - Close all doors. - Tell friends and neighbors where you are going. - If you are evacuating locally, get to your shelter location within a few hours of the order. - If you are going to a host home, go there now. - Be aware of your evacuation time range.
 Orders for evacuations will be issued with beginning and end times.
 The end time means that sustained tropical storm force winds are expected to arrive by that time and all evacuations should be complete.

-If you prefer the old-fashioned way of tracking the season's storms, scan or download for free the Rick Case Hurricane Tracking Chart, along with other vital hurricane prep information.
+old-fashioned

+way of tracking

+the season's

+storms, click or

+scan the QR code

+to download for

+free the

+Rick Case

+Hurricane

+Tracking Chart,

+along with other

+vital hurricane

+prep information.